cor/TicTacoToe/README.md

 TicTacoToe
 ===================
-A simple, console based, TicTacToe game written in Java Can be played in both local multiplayer and AI mode.
+A simple, console based, TicTacToe game written in Java.

+Can be played in both local multiplayer and AI mode.

-Note: The AI is really bad at this game, it literaly just does random things
+Note: The AI is really bad at this game, it literally just does random things

 ![](https://raw.github.com/CorPruijs/TicTacoToe/master/screenshots/startscreen.png)
 ![](https://raw.github.com/CorPruijs/TicTacoToe/master/screenshots/turn.png)